justintanner/ra-103/README.md

 ssh-keygen -t ed25519
 ```

-- Press Enter to accept defaults.
+- Press Enter multiple times to accept to all the defaults
-- Do not enter a password when prompted.
+- Do *not enter* a passphrase when prompted

 ### 3. Copy your SSH Key